Voyage, voyage: Kate Ryan version

 Belgian singer Kate Ryan covered the song for her fourth studio album Free (2008).
-Slightly retitled "Voyage Voyage", her version as the album's lead single in 2007, featuring "We All Belong" on its B-side, which is the anthem of the event EuroGames 2007 that took place in Antwerp, Belgium, in 2007.
+Released as the album's lead single in 2007, with "We All Belong" on its B-side, was the anthem of the event EuroGames 2007 that took place in Antwerp, Belgium, in 2007.

 It was Ryan's first single released under ARS Entertainment, following her departure from EMI Belgium.
 Commercially, "Voyage Voyage" reached number two in Belgium, as well as the top 10 in Finland, the Netherlands and Spain.